 pick up child on time which I see is not happening.phillip wagner say's need another high school is he joking omg enuff

 Licking Heights High School is a public high school in Pataskala.
-The principal of Licking Heights High School is Mr. Mark E. White and can be contacted at email@example.com.
-662 students go to Licking Heights High School and are mostly Multiracial; White, non-Hispanic; and Black, non-Hispanic.
-32% of the 662 students here are classified as "economically disadvantaged", and 39% are paying reduced lunch prices.
+The principal of Licking Heights High School is Mr. Mark E. White, who can be contacted at email@example.com.
+662 children attend Licking Heights High School and identify primarily as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
+32% of the 662 students here are classified as "economically disadvantaged", and 39% have subsidized lunches.
 The ratio of students to teachers at Licking Heights High School is 16:1.
 Southwest Licking Digital Academy is one of the nearest high schools.

 - Ceramics sculpture